bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 [](#p_J6H1NBoQy/)When creating the `\b` boundary markers, we have to use two backslashes because we are writing them in a normal string, not a slash-enclosed regular expression.
 The second argument to the `RegExp` constructor contains the options for the regular expression—in this case, `"gi"` for global and case insensitive.

 [](#p_UPAgEiKHfS)But what if the name is `"dea+hl[]rd"` because our user is a nerdy teenager?
-That would result in a nonsensical regular expression that won’t actually match the user’s name.
+That would result in a nonsensical regular expression that won't actually match the user's name.

 [](#p_Q+hqmMv8NT)To work around this, we can add backslashes before any character that has a special meaning.